makma/fingerprintjs.com/content/blog/incognito-mode-detection-detecting-visitors-who-browse-in-incognito-mode.md

 ### Testing on Other Major Browsers

-Testing this method on other major browsers like Firefox, Safari, and Opera will not work, as the `requestFileSystem` function is not supported.
+Testing this method on other major browsers like Firefox, Safari, and Opera will not work, as the requestFileSystem function is not supported.

-Furthermore, using this method even with Chrome and Edge is not very optimal.
-When used to compare a visitor in Incognito mode and one not, it will likely require a lot of estimation.
+Furthermore, this method, even with Chrome and Edge is not optimal.
+Compared to a visitor in Incognito mode and one not, it will likely require a lot of estimation.

-Also, after repeated testing on Chrome, the same behavior pertained but the result decreased significantly for both Incognito and non-Incognito modes.
-It was also recorded that the browser behaved oddly afterward.
-Subjecting your visitors to a similar method would not be a good idea.
+Also, the same behavior pertained after repeated testing on Chrome, but the result decreased significantly for both Incognito and non-Incognito modes, and the browser behaved oddly afterward.
+Therefore, subjecting your visitors to a similar method would not be a good idea.

 ## Method 2: Filesystem Quotas

-Another method to detect whether the user is in Incognito mode or not is the [StorageManager API](https://developer.mozilla.org/en-US/docs/Web/API/StorageManager) method `estimate`.
-This method estimates how much storage the website is using and how much is available for it to use.
+Another method to detect whether the user is in Incognito mode or not is the [StorageManager API](https://developer.mozilla.org/en-US/docs/Web/API/StorageManager) method estimate.
+This method estimates how much storage the website uses and how much is available for it to use.

 The code for this method is simple.
-If the estimated storage available is less than 120 MB, then the user is in Incognito mode.
+If the estimated storage is less than 120 MB, then the user is in Incognito mode.

 You can test this by adding the following code to a script: